mhausenblas/elsa/deployment/to-go/README.md

   exit
   ```

 At this point in time you can [launch ElSA via the autoscale](https://github.com/mhausenblas/elsa#launching-elsa-through-marathon) script.

-1. Stop the VM

-To shut down the VM:
+Once you're done experimenting, you can shut down the VM like so:

   ```bash
   vagrant halt